 These paintings are the descendants of artistic imagination and technology.
 The objects in Descendants have been given marks of “heads, eyes, mouths, arms, legs and tails” which project an animate quality to fabricate the unidentifiable biomorphic bodies.
 The constructed beings thus may be akin to the insect/bird/fish/human/machine hybrids that can be extended indefinitely by inventing new versions under the theme of Descendants.
 The entire composition of Descendants becomes a much-manipulated reassembling of some limited simple mechanical forms to trigger the viewer’s interest.
 The strictly geometrical shapes thus have an ambiguous effect of an autonomous being.

 These paintings depict this very important icon of Chinese culture, often seen in jade and ivory carvings.
 Fan Dongwang views these traditional images as not only beautiful, but also as powerful symbols of nationhood.
 It is through these symbols that the past continues to have a bearing on the present as well as the future.
 The dragon often evokes different and ambiguous meanings among many cultures.
 In China it represents the emperor’s unchallenged power and authority, while in the West it is often viewed as evil spirits.
-The dragon represents the emerging Chinese cultural identity, expresses the artist's feelings towards contemporary China and the current revival of its culture.
+The dragon represents the emerging Chinese cultural identity, expresses the artist's feelings towards contemporary China and the revival of its traditional culture.

 Dragon in Water